joshivanhoe/sparsely/README.md

 # ⚡ sparsely ⚡
-`sparsely` is a `sklearn`-compatible Python module for sparse linear regression.
+`sparsely` is a `sklearn`-compatible Python module for sparse linear regression and classification.
 It is fast, using a cutting plane algorithm that efficiently scales to thousands of samples and features.
 This implementation follows [Bertsimas & Van Parys (2017)](https://arxiv.org/pdf/1709.10029.pdf).

 ## Quick start